apfrade/ConfidenceMeasure/README.md

 ### Applications

 One could use this tool to:
-- Quantify the confidence of each prediction.
+- Quantifying the confidence of each prediction.
-- Increase model robustness, by filtering marginal classification events due to noise in data.
+- Increasing model robustness, by filtering marginal classification events due to noise in data.
-- Operate the classifier (virtually) up to any accuracy level.
+- Operating the classifier (virtually) up to any accuracy level.
-- Bin examples according to the confidence of their prediction.
+- Binning examples according to the confidence of their prediction.

+Check how to achieve each of these applications [here](https://github.com/apfrade/ConfidenceMeasure/blob/master/examples/basic_tour.ipynb).

 The tool is very versatile and may also be used as an ensemble framework, or even as a semi supervised learning strategy for automatic label assigment (self learning).